 The second transaction discloses the reimbursement to the person from committee funds.
-The transaction type is Expenditure and the transaction subtype is Cash Expenditure.
-The transaction purpose of this transaction must always be Reimbursement for Personal Expenditures which is available in the ORESTAR Transaction Purpose dropdown list.
+The transaction type is Expenditure and the transaction subtype is Reimbursement.
 The payee for this transaction is the name of the person, even if the check is written directly to a credit card company.

-There is a different reporting requirement when a political committee makes personal expenditures on behalf of another political committee or is sharing expenses with other committees; see pages 60- 61 for an example of the reporting requirements.
+There is a different reporting requirement when a political committee makes reimbursable expenditures on behalf of another political committee or is sharing expenses with other committees; see pages 89-90 for an example of the reporting requirements.